Excluding Testimony in an AZ Child Custody Case | Hildebrand Law, PC

-Arizona courts have authority to impose contempt sanctions when parties disobey the court’s rulings.
-Those sanctions must be drawn as narrowly as possible, especially where a third party’s interests are involved.
+Arizona courts have the authority to impose contempt sanctions when parties disobey the court’s rulings.
+Those sanctions must be drawn as narrowly as possible, particularly when a third party’s interests are involved.
 In a custody action, the best interests of the child are paramount.
 Is it appropriate for the court to sanction a parent by refusing to admit the testimony of the child’s therapist at trial?
 In Hays v.
 Gama, 67 P.3d 695 (2003) the Arizona Supreme Court addressed these issues.

 Facts and Procedure

-Mrs. Dutton, a forensic interviewer, told Dr. Moran that their daughter may have been sexually abused by Mr. Hays.
+Mrs. Dutton, a forensic interviewer, told Dr. Moran that Mr. Hays may have sexually abused their daughter.
 Dr. Moran recommended to the court that their daughter visit a therapeutic clinician to provide counseling.

-The court appointed Diana Vigil, Dr. Moran’s spouse, as the child’s therapeutic counselor.
+The court-appointed Diana Vigil, Dr. Moran’s spouse, as the child’s therapeutic counselor.
 Both parents agreed that Dr. Vigil should not serve as the daughter’s counselor because of possible conflicts of interest with Dr. Moran.
-Mr. Hays suggested Dr. Yee and the court appointed him.
+Mr. Hays suggested Dr. Yee and the court assigned him.

 Despite the court’s ruling, Mrs. Hays began taking the child to Mrs. Livingston for counseling, not Dr. Yee.
 When Mr. Hays found out, he moved for sanctions against Mrs. Hays.
 Everyone agreed that it would not be in the daughter’s best interest to change counselors.
 For that reason, Mr. Hays did not request that the court order Mrs. Hays to take the daughter to Dr. Yee.

 At the sanctions hearing, the court found that Mrs. Hays intentionally violated the Court order.
 It held her in contempt.
 The court imposed four sanctions.
-It ordered Mrs. Hays to pay all of the counseling fees and Mr. Hays’s attorney fees.
+The court required Mrs. Hays to pay all of the counseling fees and Mr. Hays’s attorney fees.
 It also ordered that Mrs. Livingston could not testify in the custody proceedings.
 Last, the court ordered that mental health professionals could not use Mrs. Livingston’s records as a basis for their opinions.

 Dr. Moran wrote to Mrs. Hays’ attorney that the standard of practice required him to obtain records and interview the therapist.
 He told her that the order was contrary to the best clinical practices.
 Mrs. Hays moved for reconsideration of the sanctions excluding the opinions of Mrs. Livingston.